theheking/intro-to-command-line-hpc/practical_overview/8_Running_Commands_Downloading_Data.md

 > Quality encodings vary
 > ----------------------
 >
-> Although we have used a particular quality encoding system to demonstrate interpretation of read quality, different sequencing machines use different encoding systems.
-This means that, depending on which sequencer you use to generate your data, a `#` may not be an indicator of a poor quality base call.
+> Although we have used a particular quality encoding system to demonstrate the interpretation of read quality, different sequencing machines use different encoding systems.
+This means that, depending on which sequencer you use to generate your data, a `#` may not indicate a poor quality base call.
 >
 > This mainly relates to older Solexa/Illumina data, but you must know which sequencing platform was used to generate your data, so that you can tell your quality control program which encoding to use.
 If you choose the wrong encoding, you run the risk of throwing away good reads or (even worse) not throwing away bad reads!